dotnet-presentations/dotnet-maui-workshop/Part 5 - CollectionView/README.md

 ## Adding Pull-to-Refresh

-The Xamarin.Forms `ListView` has native support for pull-to-refresh, however a `RefreshView` was been added in Xamarin.Forms 4.3 that enables developers to add pull-to-refresh to other controls such as ScrollView & CollectionView.
+The .NET MAUI `ListView` has native support for pull-to-refresh, however a `RefreshView` enables developers to add pull-to-refresh to other controls such as ScrollView & CollectionView.

 Let's add the new `RefreshView` to add pull-to-refresh to our `CollectionView`.